kartik-v/yii2-builder/README.md

 - Advanced table styling, columns, and layout configuration by using the features available in the [`kartik\builder\GridView`]([`kartik\widgets\ActiveForm`](http://demos.krajee.com/builder) widget.
 - One can easily read and manage the tabular input data using the `loadMultiple` and `validateMultiple` functions in `yii\base\Model`.

-> NOTE: The TabularForm is dependent on the [yii2-grid](http://demos.krajee.com/grid) extension and requires `gridview` module to be configured.
+> NOTE: The TabularForm widget depends on and uses the [yii2-grid](http://demos.krajee.com/grid) module.
+Hence, the `gridview` module needs to be setup in your Yii configuration file.

 ```php
 'modules' => [